Greenwich Protective Order Violations

 Protective orders and civil restraining orders are common in Greenwich domestic violence cases.
 However, the terms can be so restrictive that they effectively penalize the other party to the disagreement, often to an unfair degree.

-For help understanding the terms of a court order and preventing Greenwich protective order violations, contact a top domestic violence lawyer today.
+For help understanding the terms of a court order and preventing Greenwich protective order violations, contact a top domestic violence attorney today.

 Types of Protective Orders

 Courts issue different types of protective orders, depending on the situation:

 Criminal Protective Orders

 When a court issues a protective order in connection with a criminal case, the order is referred to as a criminal protective order under Connecticut General Statutes (“C.G.S.”) §46b-38c(e) or §54-1k depending on whom the victim is.
 The court has discretion as to the limits of the order and how much or little contact you may have with the person protected by the order.

 Most of the time, these orders expire at the end of the criminal case.
 However, under certain circumstances the court may issue what is known as a standing criminal protective order, under C.G.S. §53a-40, which lasts beyond the duration of the criminal case.

 When someone believes they are being stalked, threatened, or otherwise put in fear for their safety by a family or household member, they may seek a restraining order from a civil court under C.G.S. §46b-15.
 This is sometimes referred to in Greenwich as a “relief from abuse” order, and violations can result in serious penalties.
 In many cases, these orders last for one year.

 A similar order may be sought under C.G.S. §46b-16a when someone “has been the victim of sexual abuse, sexual assault, or stalking.”
 Courts may issue this type of order against someone who is not in a domestic relationship with the person seeking the order.